FAQs

 Do you need help?
 You have a question and you can't find the answer?
 Save time and discover our FAQ and the answers to your questions in just a few clicks.

-Score - A “Score” is given to each runner for every race they complete.
+ITRA Score - A “Score” is given to each runner for every race they complete.
 Each person’s runner file profile consists of many different scores, corresponding to each race they have completed.

-Performance Index – the individual scores of each runner are used to calculate their Performance Index.
+ITRA Performance Index – the individual scores of each runner are used to calculate their Performance Index.
 The performance index changes with the addition of new results and over time as races become older.

-The ITRA performance index is a tool for ranking athletes based on their performance level.
+The ITRA Performance Index is a tool for ranking athletes based on their performance level.
 The performance index can be used to compare the level of different trail runners around the world and is built on a scale up to a maximum of 1000 points.
 The top of the scale corresponds to the theoretical best possible performance.

-The ITRA performance index is calculated by obtaining the weighted mean of up to the 5 best scores achieved by a runner over the previous 36 months (for the general index or the index by category).
+The ITRA Performance Index is calculated by obtaining the weighted mean of up to the 5 best scores achieved by a runner over the previous 36 months (for the general index or the index by category).

 A weighted mean is used because we give more importance to the most recent results compared with older ones and we also give more importance to a runner’s best result, then to their second best, down to their 5 best ones.

-Runners who do not have 5 results will still have a PI, which is calculated using their available results but a runner with at least 5 results will have an advantage over someone with less results.
+Runners who do not have 5 results will still have a PI, which is calculated using their available results, but a runner with at least 5 results will have an advantage over someone with less results.

 This period of 36 months is long enough to permit reliable statistical calculations and allow an injured runner to continue to appear in the performance index due to their previous performances.